segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

    - `window.s.eVar3` is set to the `url` of the page where the call was made (`.page()` automatically sets a `url` property)
    - `window.s.hier1 = 'swimwear'`

-7. Finally, Segment flushes the pageview request to Adobe Analytics using `window.s.t()`.
+7. Finally, Segment flushes the page view request to Adobe Analytics using `window.s.t()`.

 ## Conversion Variables - eVars